 I know those symptoms of hunger don’t feel great, but they aren’t there to hurt you—they are there to get your attention so you will feed yourself!
 With practice, you will become more attuned to your hunger cues and learn that you can trust your internal fuel gauge.

-And don’t be afraid of “ruining your metabolism” if you occasionally can’t eat right away.
-Although I wouldn’t recommend intentionally ignoring hunger frequently, if you can’t eat the moment hunger strikes, your body has fuel reserves that it will draw on until you can eat.
+4. Don’t be afraid of “ruining your metabolism” if you occasionally can’t eat right away.
+Although I wouldn’t recommend intentionally ignoring hunger frequently, if you can’t eat the moment hunger strikes, your body has fuel reserves it will draw on until you can eat.